-This week at Verify, our consultant Rose Farrell is answering a common candidate question.
+This week at Verify, we are answering a common candidate question.
 With temperatures soaring across Ireland for the past few days – there was one particular topic on some of our interviewees’ minds…

 It’s summer, it’s hot.
 I don’t want to wear a suit.
 What can I wear to my interview?